ilya-shenbin/RecVAE/README.md

 See `python run.py -h` for more information.

+Current model is slightly different from the one described in the paper, you can find original code [here](https://github.com/ilya-shenbin/RecVAE/tree/wsdm).

 Some sources from  [Variational autoencoders for collaborative filtering](https://github.com/dawenl/vae_cf) is partially used.

 If you used this code for a publication, please cite our WSDM'20 paper